 Sure the new short cage models had an 'aerodynamic' outer pulley cage plate.
 Again Shimano had long introduced these with the 1986 Santé - and were just about to abandon the idea and reintroduce cut outs with the 1992 Shimano Ultegra 6401.
-And the Rival 7000 had a steel outer cage plate which was, somehow, particularly naff.
+And the Rival 6000 had a steel outer pulley cage plate which was, somehow, particularly naff.
 Low-end steel never sat happily with high-end aerodynamics.

 And finally, while the Rival ARIS was hardly a beauty, it managed to look serviceable, reliable and rugged.
-By aspiring to be suave and svelte, the Rival 7000 looked merely pretentious, uncoordinated and ungainly.
+By aspiring to be suave and svelte, the Rival 6000 and 7000 looked merely pretentious, uncoordinated and ungainly.
 If you want to make jewellery you need the aesthetic skills of a jeweller - mere engineering won't do.

 A low point.

+This is a scrappy example of the short cage Rival 7000 model.
 It is interesting (at least to me) because it is branded 'Sachs' rather than 'Sachs-Huret'.
 To see this, you have to look hard for the tiny writing on the bottom right of the outer parallelogram plate.
 I think this dates it from 1992.